-The federal web site is filled with information on nutrition and healthy lifestyles.
+The federal website is filled with information on nutrition and healthy lifestyles.

-A low-fat diet can help lower your cholesterol and reduce the risk for a heart attack.
+Learn how to lower your cholesterol and reduce the risk for a heart attack.
 Included on this website are dietary recommendations plus heart-healthy recipes.

 This website provides information on nutrition guidelines for those with diabetes, as well as healthy recipes and tips for healthy restaurant eating.